kmewrd/ai-fun/README.md

 ```
 1. Clone the repo down to your machine
-2. Open the root directory for each repo and run `npm i` to install dependencies
+2. Open the root directory and run `npm i` to install dependencies
 4. Run `npm start` to initialize the webpage
-5. Open the site by copying and pasting the server location http://localhost:3000/ in your address bar
+5. If the site doesn't automatically open, copy and paste the server location http://localhost:3000/ in your address bar
 ```

 ---